rajdeepd/openstack-samples/README.md

 ###Getting Started

+1. Copy `openstack_env.sh.template` to `openstack_env.sh`

-1. Make sure you updated the script `openstack_env.sh` with appropriate values for the variables.
+2. Make sure you updated the script `openstack_env.sh` with appropriate values for the variables.

-2. Execute the script to setup the environment variables
+3. Execute the script to setup the environment variables

 ```bash